gvwilson/btt/src/intro/index.md

 ## Audience {: #intro-audience}

-This book can be read on its own or as a companion to [%b Wilson2022 %].
-(If you are looking for a course project, please consider adding a tool to the ones it covers.)
-These three learner personas describe who this book is for:
+These learner personas describe who this book is for:

 -   *Yani* is in the third year of a computer science degree.
     She worked on several volunteer projects in high school and through her mosque,